jontelang/Snapper3/README.md

 - Provide icons and descriptions
 - Register it into Snapper 3's plugin manager during runtime, after the system as loaded (optimally after a small delay as well)

+## Requirements

+- This will only work on version 1.1.1 and up

 ## Protocol

 ```objective-c